Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

 player, and requires anywhere from a Scene to a full Story to acquire.

 Each source of Resource should be added together when combined.
-For example, by having access to the wealth and income of an entire city (20) for a Season (50) would result in 70 RES.
+For example, by having access to the wealth and income of an entire City (20) for a Month (10) would result in 30 RES.

 <table>
 <tbody>